 Project management tools

-Tools such as Trello, Asana, and Jira all serve as platforms where teams can drag-and-drop their team-related tasks—all in an easy-to-understand visual schedule.
+Project management tools like Trello, Asana, and Jira all serve as platforms where teams can drag-and-drop their team-related tasks—all in an easy-to-understand visual schedule.

 The beauty of these tools is that anyone can see the status of a task at any given time.
 In other words, employees are held accountable for making progress and keeping each other in the loop on each card.
 Here’s a project management template from Trello for reference.